Code-Institute-Submissions/east-africa-safari/README.md

 # ux

-- _As a developer_
+__As a developer__
-    - I have always been attracted to tourist sites and travelling therefore i wanted to begin small and create a travel site which will showcase various travel sites in East Africa, I hope to create an interesting site that will motivate more tourists to visit east Africa.
+    - I have always been attracted to tourist sites and travelling therefore I wanted to begin with the new found knowledge and create a travel site which will showcase various travel sites in East Africa, I hope to create an interactive interesting site that will motivate more tourists to visit east Africa.
     - I want users to browse with ease my site as they search for travel destinations in East Africa.
-- _As a user who likes travelling_
+ __As a user who likes travelling__
     - I am a user who has never been to East Africa, I want to browse the site and get inspiration to tour East Africa.
-- _As a user who is a tourist_
+__As a user who is a tourist__
     - I am a user who is looking for a travel destinations sites in East Africa.
 I want to be able to make a choice after visiting the website.
-- _As a user who is fascinated by nature_
+ __As a user who is fascinated by nature__
     - I would like to visit websites that talk about tourism and related topics so I will browse this website and see it worth visitimg the site again, if the site will be captivating.

-## UX Design Processes
+## UX Design

 ### Strategy Plane
-* Having identified the needs of different users, I needed to develope a site that will give value to both the developer and the user.
-Appropriate use of HTML5, CSS3 and Javascript would help me achieve an interactive site.
+* Having identified the needs of different users, I needed to develop a site that will give value to both the developer and the user.
+Appropriate use of HTML5, CSS3 and Javascript would help me achieve in creating an interactive site.

 ### Scope Plane
 * This is where according to user needs I incorporated a map, top travel destinations and feedback section for my users